Parents Magazine: "The online arbiter of cool for the swingset crowd."

 What started as a grassroots labor of love from publishers Kristen Chase and Liz Gumbinner in 2006 has grown into one of the hottest gear, style, and design sites on the web for parents.
 And a lot of non-parents too.

 Kristen and Liz are often featured in national and local media discussing parenting trends, gift ideas, tech and internet safety, mom-run businesses, and online shopping.
-Broadcast appearances include The TODAY Show, CBS's The Early Show, The Martha Stewart Show, ABC News Now, CNN, Headline News, CBS Atlanta, Fox 5 NY, NY1, and shaky appearances on smartphone cams commandeered by their children.
+Frequent broadcast appearances include The TODAY Show, CBS's The Early Show, The Martha Stewart Show, GMA Live!, ABC News Now, CNN, Headline News, CBS Atlanta, Fox 5 NY, NY1, and shaky appearances on smartphone cams commandeered by their children.
 They've also curated sales, events, and gift guides for brands like Martha Stewart, Lucky Magazine, Fab.com, Gilt Group, Ideeli, Babycenter, New York Family, and Time Out/Kids.

 While the Cool Mom team will crush on all kinds of things that are cool and helpful to parents, we are big advocates of indie design, boutique brands, and entrepreneurs.
 Especially from mom and women-run companies.
 How great is it to be able to stay true to your design sensibilities while rallying behind an entrepreneur who’s supporting her family through her work?